Deeper relationships with artists lead to a better understanding of each other, the artistic work shared, and the world around us.

 During a year-long residency, the New Hampshire-based quartet spreads chamber music across the Upper Valley through performance, discussion and education.

-Learn MoreThe interdisciplinary artist is one of the Hop's featured artists-in-residence this Fall.
+Learn MoreThe interdisciplinary artist was one of the Hop's featured artists-in-residence in the Fall of 2021.

-Learn MoreThe writer and artist will bring his social justice projects and performance work to Dartmouth this Spring for a three-day residency, coinciding with the 50th anniversary of the Native American and Indigenous Studies Department.
+Learn MoreThe writer and artist brought his social justice projects and performance work to Dartmouth in the Spring of 2022 for a three-day residency, coinciding with the 50th anniversary of the Native American and Indigenous Studies Department.

 Learn MoreThe award-winning actor, writer and director will be in residence with the Hop this year.